equinor/res2df/_sources/usage/rft.rst.txt

 rft
 ---

-rft will convert the binary RFT files from Eclipse to dataframes or CSV files, facilitating analysis of inflow and pressure for each connection the well has to the reservoir grid.
+rft will convert the binary RFT files to dataframes or CSV files, facilitating analysis of inflow and pressure for each connection the well has to the reservoir grid.